Cristian Popescu Piedone

 Cristian Victor Popescu Piedone (born 15 February 1963) is a Romanian businessman and politician who served as mayor of Bucharest's Sector 4 from 2008 until 4 November 2015, when he resigned following the Colectiv nightclub fire and the subsequent 2015 Romanian protests and in 2020, he served as the mayor of Sector 5.
-In present, he is the president of the National Authority for Consumer Protection (Romania).
+He served as president of the National Authority for Consumer Protection from 7 February 2025 to 23 July 2025 following his dismissal by Romanian Prime Minister Ilie Bolojan.

 Biography

 Early life

 Piedone was born in Bucharest, but he spent his early years in Cairo, due to the fact that his parents were working at the Romanian Embassy in Egypt.
 He returned to Romania when he was 7 years old, in order to start going to school.
 He dropped out after he finished the 8th grade.

 Marian Vanghelie declared that, in the 1980s, Piedone was the head of the House of Orders, which delivered food for the communist elite: the nomenklatura, party officials and Securitate officers.
 He also claimed that Piedone was caught by the police stealing and was arrested, threatening to commit suicide, so Vanghelie and Piedone's father intervened to have him set free.

 Before the Romanian Revolution, Cristian Popescu was the head waiter at a seaside restaurant.
 In 1990, he opened his own restaurant named Restaurantul Ciocârlia ("Nightingale Restaurant") on the Dâmbovița River quay in Bucharest.
 Popescu joined the Party of Social Democracy in Romania (PDSR) in 1994 after the youth wing of the party started congregating in his restaurant.
 In a 2022 interview, former politician Miron Mitrea declared that Piedone was a member of the Party of Social Solidarity (founded and led by Mitrea himself), which merged with the PDSR in 1994.

 He began studying at the Dimitre Gusti High School in Bucharest in 1991, at the age of 28, graduating four years later.
 He later continued his studies at the University of Petroșani, from where he graduated in 2002.